Cyclical Traces

 Digital EP released Feb.
 2022.

 These five pieces, created over a period of five days in May – June 2021, were composed from field recordings, detuned piano, modular and software synths, and found objects.
-They were originally made to accompany the Auxart 1 installation by Philip Krohn, and were later (re)mixed to stereo.
+They were originally made to accompany the Auxart 1 installation by Philip Krohn, and were later remixed to stereo.

 Recorded and layered as long improvisational takes, these pieces represented a somewhat new way of working – a kind of sonic diary that captured a particular moment in time, including its weather, insects and birds.
 Accepting of accidents, embracing small gestures, embedding accretions of time.
-Lightly edited into loose forms, the five sections wander slowly across a landscape, and sometimes stumble across a surprising shape.
+Lightly edited into loose forms, the five sections wander slowly across a landscape, and occasionally stumble across a surprising shape.

 Photo by Sarah Marguier